runawayhorse001/LearningApacheSpark/docs/_sources/reg.rst.txt

 ==============

 In mathematics, statistics, and computer science, particularly in the fields of machine learning and inverse problems, regularization is a process of introducing additional information in order to solve an ill-posed problem or to prevent overfitting (`Wikipedia Regularization`_).

 Due to the sparsity within our data, our training sets will often be ill-posed (singular).
 Applying regularization to the regression has many advantages, including:

 1. Converting ill-posed problems to well-posed by adding additional information via the penalty parameter :math:`\lambda`
 2. Preventing overfitting
 3. Variable selection and the removal of correlated variables (`Glmnet Vignette`_).
 The Ridge method shrinks the coefficients of correlated variables while the LASSO method picks one variable and discards the others.
 The elastic net penalty is a mixture of these two; if variables are correlated in groups then :math:`\alpha=0.5` tends to select the groups as in or out.
-If α is close to 1, the elastic net performs much like the LASSO method and removes any degeneracies and wild behavior caused by extreme correlations.
+If :math:`\alpha` is close to 1, the elastic net performs much like the LASSO method and removes any degeneracies and wild behavior caused by extreme correlations.

 Ordinary least squares regression